lapinskap/React/README.md

 My first app created in React and Ecmascript 6 syntax.
 The ![playground folder](./src/playground) contains examples of ES6 basics like arrow functions.

 ## Technologies
-Project is created with React.
+Project is created with React - JavaScript library for building user interfaces.
 Used dependencies:
 * babel-preset-env: ^1.5.2,
 * babel-preset-react: ^6.24.1,